-11. BONUS TIP FOR HIGH SR GAMES: A common trick in High SR games on Baptiste to win the ult charge battle is to tell your tanks to lower their shield and just soak damage while you put the lamp in a defensive position around the wall.
-By doing this, you ensure that you will be the first to get Amp Matrix and can, therefore, have an easier time pushing through a choke like on Hanamura point A. If the opposing team does the same, you can tell your team to not shoot at them at all while they have lamp up and they won't benefit at all.
+11. BONUS TIP FOR HIGH GM GAMES: A common trick in High rank games on Baptiste to win the ult charge battle is to tell your tanks to lower their shield and just soak damage while you put the lamp in a defensive position around the wall.
+By doing this, you ensure that you will be the first to get Amp Matrix and can, therefore, have an easier time pushing through a choke point on the map.
+If the opposing team does the same, you can tell your team to not shoot at them at all while they have lamp up and they won't benefit at all.

 Final Thoughts on Baptiste

 Baptiste’s positioning is actually pretty forgiving due to the Exo Boots.
 If you fail at positioning it’s not the end of the world, however, having perfect game sense is what’s required to master Baptiste.